Anti-ship missile

 An anti-ship missile (AShM or ASM) is a guided missile that is designed for use against ships and large boats.
 Most anti-ship missiles are of the sea-skimming variety, and many use a combination of inertial guidance and active radar homing.
 A large number of other anti-ship missiles use infrared homing to follow the heat that is emitted by a ship; it is also possible for anti-ship missiles to be guided by radio command all the way.

-Many anti-ship missiles can be launched from a variety of weapons systems including surface warships (also referred to as ship-to-ship missiles), submarines, bombers, fighter planes, patrol planes, helicopters, shore batteries, land vehicles, and, conceivably, even infantrymen firing shoulder-launched missiles.
+Many anti-ship missiles can be launched from a variety of weapons systems including surface warships, submarines, bombers, fighter planes, patrol planes, helicopters, shore batteries, land vehicles, and, conceivably, even infantrymen firing shoulder-launched missiles.
 The term surface-to-surface missile (SSM) is used when appropriate.
 The longer-range anti-ship missiles are often called anti-ship cruise missiles.
-Several countries are also developing anti-ship ballistic missiles.